-

 Alphonse Mucha and the poster that changed art

 One night a jobbing graphic designer had a rush-job for a client needing a poster for a play.
-Alfonse Mucha knocked-up the poster and inadvertently created a whole new art genre…
+Alfonse Mucha knocked-out the poster and inadvertently created a whole new genre

 -